lawrennd/old_talks/_ml/includes/reinforcement-learning.md

 * Reward is delayed to the end of the game, victory or defeat.
 * Can acquire lots of data through simulation.
 * Many of the recent advances in reinforcement learning have occurred with methods that are not data efficient.}
-\notes{\
-An area where reinforcement learning methods have been deployed with high profile success is game play.
+\notes{An area where reinforcement learning methods have been deployed with high profile success is game play.
 In game play the reward is delayed to the end of the game, and it comes in the form of victory or defeat.
 A significant advantage of game play as an application area is that, through simulation of the game, it is possible to generate as much data as is required to solve the problem.
 For this reason, many of the recent advances in reinforcement learning have occurred with methods that are not data efficient.}

 \newslide{DeepMind}
 \slides{